paularah/paularah/README.md

 * Kubernetes - In preparation to get certified as a Certified Kubernetes Administrator(CKA).
 * Terraform, shell scripting, Kubernetes, and its tooling.
 * Random computer sciency things.
-* Occasionally leetcode [here](https://leetcode.com/paularah/) with a particular interest in graph problems.

 ### Currently Reading 📚 📖
 * Soft Skills: The software developer's life manual by John Sonmez